ganeshprasad-n/ng-java-app/README.md

 This document describes a **step-by-step, copy-paste-ready guide** to prepare a Fedora environment, build the Java web application (vProfile), configure required services, and deploy to Tomcat.

-### 📌 Important Note

-No existing information has been changed — the content has only been reorganized, enhanced for clarity, and arranged for easier use.

----

 ## 🙏 Acknowledgments

 **[⬆️ Back to Top](#-table-of-contents)**